sindresorhus/eslint-plugin-unicorn/docs/rules/regex-shorthand.md

 Type: `boolean`\
 Default: `true`

-Disables optimizations that affects the sorting of character classes.
-Eg. preserves `[AaQqTt]` in its order rather then resorting it to `[AQTaqt]`
+Disables optimizations that affect the sorting of character classes.
+For example, preserves the order of the characters in `[AaQqTt]` rather than sorting it to `[AQTaqt]`.